JJACD/suggestions-modal-service/README.md

 # suggestions-modal
-model for "You May Also Like" and floating feedback button
+> component for the "You May Also Like" carousel and floating navbar

+### Installing Dependencies

+From within the root directory:

+npm install

+npm seed-db

+npm start

+npm run build